Jayavelrajan/youtube-data-analysis/README.md

   Explored the engagement metrics to understand how viewers interacted with the content and answered using this boxplot.

   ### Relationship between Views & Likes
-  Analyzed the correlation between views and likes to uncover patterns in audience behavior is visualised in this regression plot
+  Analyzed the correlation between views and likes to uncover patterns in audience behavior is visualised in this regression plot and Heatmap

   ### Trending Videos by Channel
-  Identified channels with the largest number of trending videos, revealing trends in content creators' success
+  Identified channels with the largest number of trending videos, revealing trends in content creators' success, using this BarGraph

   ### Punctuation Analysis
-  Investigated whether the presence of punctuations in titles and tags had any correlation with views, likes, dislikes, and comments
+  Investigated whether the presence of punctuations in titles and tags had any correlation with views, likes, dislikes, and comments using these boxplot

+  - Relation between Punctutations and Views
+  -
+  - Relation between Punctutations and likes

   # Usage